iemkek/SAP_Conversational_AI_Assignments/README.md

 ```

 #### Step 4: The manifest file
-In your webhook application folder, create a file called manifest.yml and open it.
-Add the code you see below and change <UNIQUE_APPLICATION_NAME> with your own unique name.
+In your webhook application folder, create a file called manifest.yml and open it in a text/code editor.
+Add the code you see below and change <UNIQUE_APPLICATION_NAME> with your own unique name (Hint: use your first or last name to make it unique).

 ```yaml
 ---